keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-03-08-bikespector.md

 ##### Awards

-- [Red Dot Awards 2020](https://www.denkwerk.com/en/blog/red-dot-award-2020-goes-to-bikespector){:target="_blank"}: User Interface Design, 'Interface & User Experience Design' in Brands & Communication Design
+- [Red Dot Awards 2020](https://www.denkwerk.com/en/blog/red-dot-award-2020-goes-to-bikespector): User Interface Design, 'Interface & User Experience Design' in Brands & Communication Design
-- [Webby Awards 2020 Nominee](https://winners.webbyawards.com/2020/websites/features-design/best-user-experience/129177/bikespector){:target="_blank"}: *Best User Experience* in 'Websites'
+- [Webby Awards 2020 Nominee](https://winners.webbyawards.com/2020/websites/features-design/best-user-experience/129177/bikespector): *Best User Experience* in 'Websites'
-- [Golden Awards of Montreux 2020](http://www.goldenawardmontreux.com/winners2020/finalists.php?entrytype=DIGITAL%20/%20INTERACTIVE){:target="_blank"}: Finalist, 'Community Applications' and 'Retail/Travel/Hotels/Tourism' in Digital/Interactive
+- [Golden Awards of Montreux 2020](http://www.goldenawardmontreux.com/winners2020/finalists.php?entrytype=DIGITAL%20/%20INTERACTIVE): Finalist, 'Community Applications' and 'Retail/Travel/Hotels/Tourism' in Digital/Interactive

 </div>

 # Problem
-Can I count on my shared bike?🚲
+Can I count on my shared bike? 🚲

 <mark>Shared mobility is good for urban dwellers</mark>.
 You don't need a bike (or car) if you just want to get from A to B. Sharing bikes saves us the money and the worry of losing one.
 But since everyone can take and go at any moment, it is **hard to rely on shared bikes** to plan your trip.
 Besides, what if it suddenly rains? ⛈